This 1 Business Services Stock Could Beat Earnings: Why It Should Be on Your Radar

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Seagate (STX) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $1.85 a share 29 days away from its upcoming earnings release on July 27, 2021.
+The final step today is to look at a stock that meets our ESP qualifications.
+S&P Global (SPGI) earns a #2 (Buy) 29 days from its next quarterly earnings release on July 29, 2021, and its Most Accurate Estimate comes in at $3.24 a share.

-STX has an Earnings ESP figure of 2.13%, which, as explained above, is calculated by taking the percentage difference between the $1.85 Most Accurate Estimate and the Zacks Consensus Estimate of $1.81.
-Seagate is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+S&P Global's Earnings ESP sits at 2.16%, which, as explained above, is calculated by taking the percentage difference between the $3.24 Most Accurate Estimate and the Zacks Consensus Estimate of $3.17.
+SPGI is also part of a large group of stocks that boast a positive ESP.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported